 The key to understanding the bond market lies in understanding a financial concept called a yield curve, which is a graphical representation of the relationship between the interest rate that a bond pays and when that bond matures.
 Once you learn to read curves (and calculate the spread between curves), you can make informed comparisons between bond issues.

 Bonds Can Be Tax-Free

-There’s an entire class of bond aimed at providing tax-free returns.
-Cities and states issue municipal bonds, or munis, to raise money to pay for schools, highways and a slew of other projects.
+There’s an entire class of bonds aimed at providing tax-free returns.
+Cities and states issue municipal bonds (munis), to raise money to pay for schools, highways and a slew of other projects.
 Interest payments on the bonds are exempt from federal taxes; they are also free from state and local taxes if an investor lives in the issuing municipality (in which case they're known as double- or triple-exempt bonds).
 But despite the tax break, munis aren’t for everyone.

 Much of the bond market takes place in an opaque, unfriendly corner of Wall Street where small, retail investors are particularly vulnerable.
 The secondary market, or over-the-counter market, is not recommended for these investors.
-While things aren’t quite as shady as they once were, the lack of oversight by any major exchange means this market is no place to venture unless you’re willing to do a lot of researching and a lot of negotiating.
+While there is not as much oversight in the bund fund market as in other markets, the Securities and Exchange Commission is investigating options for providing more regulation.

 U.S. Securities and Exchange Commission.
 "Spotlight on Fixed Income Structure Advisory Committee (FIMSAC)."
 Accessed Feb.
 7, 2020.

 U.S. Securities and Exchange Commission.
 "Report on the Design of Exchange-Traded Funds and Bond Funds – Implications for Fund Investors and Underlying Security Markets Under Stressful Conditions."
 Accessed Feb.
 7, 2020.